Click here for: Bessie's parents previous chapter homepage

 for years and did not care for him very much.
 He said he had come with a message from Aunt Bessie whom I was very

-keep house for him, she thought it would be ideal for myself and the children.
-I gave it a lot of thought and decided
+someone to keep house for him, she thought it would be ideal for myself and the children.
+I gave it a lot of thought

 The children seemed quite happy and as I had no rent etc. to pay I was able to save most of the money that Steve